DanielPitek04/LoL-stats/README.md

-# Projekt: League of Legends Štatistiky
+# Project: League of Legends Statistics

-Program napísaný v jazyku C, ktorý umožňuje vypočítať štatistiky z LoL a zobraziť ich v podobe štyroch tabuliek a jedného SVG grafu.
+A program written in C that calculates statistics from LoL and displays them in the form of four tables and one SVG graph.

-## Štruktúra projektu
+## Project Structure

-Projekt sa skladá z troch C súborov, dvoch hlavičkových súborov a jedného makefile
+The project consists of three C files, two header files, and one makefile:

-- `lolstatsproj.c` – súbor obsahujúci hlavnú logiku programu
+- `lolstatsproj.c` – the file containing the main logic of the program

-- `nacitat.h` – hlavičkový súbor, v ktorom sú definované štruktúry, globálne premenné a metódy pre nacitat.c
+- `nacitat.h` – the header file defining structures, global variables, and methods for `nacitat.c`
-- `nacitat.c` – súbor zodpovedný za načítanie a spracovanie vstupných dát
+- `nacitat.c` – the file responsible for loading and processing input data

-- `html.h` - hlavičkový súbor, ktorý obsahuje cestu k výpočtu štatistík v rámci metódy
+- `html.h` – the header file containing the method for calculating statistics
-- `html.c` – súbor na generovanie výstupnej HTML stránky.
+- `html.c` – the file for generating the output HTML page

-- `makefile` – súbor na zlinkovanie súborov a vytvorenia spustiteľného súboru
+- `makefile` – the file for linking files and creating the executable

-## Požiadavky
+## Requirements

-Pred spustením projektu sa uistite, že máte nainštalované nasledujúce nástroje:
+Before running the project, make sure you have the following tools installed:

-- **GCC**: Pre kompiláciu C súborov
+- **GCC**: For compiling C files
-- **Make**: Pre kompilovanie projektu
+- **Make**: For compiling the project

-## Inštalácia a spustenie
+## Installation and Running

-1. Otvorte terminál (bash)
+1. Open a terminal (bash)
-2. Uistite sa, že máte všetky súbory projektu v rovnakom adresári
+2. Make sure all project files are in the same directory
-3. Spustite nasledujúci príkaz na skompilovanie projektu:
+3. Run the following command to compile the project:

     - make

-   Tento príkaz vytvorí spustiteľný súbor s názvom `lolstats`
+   This will create an executable file named `lolstats`

-4. Na spustenie programu použite príkaz:
+4. To run the program, use the following command:

     - ./lolstats zaznamy.txt hraci.txt stats.html

-   - `zaznamy.txt` – vstupný súbor obsahujúci zápisy zo zápasov
+   - `zaznamy.txt` – input file containing match records
-   - `hraci.txt` – vstupný súbor obsahujúci zoznam hráčov
+   - `hraci.txt` – input file containing a list of players
-   - `stats.html` – výstupný súbor, kde bude generovaný HTML report s štatistikami
+   - `stats.html` – output file where the HTML report with statistics will be generated